Alpine skiing: Lucky loonie helps Hudec end Canadian drought

 Hudec's journey to the Olympic podium has been circuitous.

-His parents fled Czechoslovakia when he was a toddler, travelling in a small boat via the former Yugoslavia to Italy and on to West Germany before setting in Canada.
+His parents fled the Czech Republic when he was a toddler, travelling in a small boat via the former Yugoslavia to Italy and on to Germany before setting in Canada.

 Injuries have ravaged his ski career and before Sunday a silver medal at the 2007 world championships in Sweden and a few noteworthy World Cup wins had been the highlights.